antimof/UxPlay/README.txt

-Sometimes the connection may recover before the timeout limit is reached, and if the default limit is not right for your network, it can be modified using the option "-reset *n*", where *n* is the desired timeout value (*n* = 0 means "no limit").
+Sometimes the connection may recover before the timeout limit is reached, and if the default limit is not right for your network, it can be modified using the option "-reset *n*", where *n* is the desired timeout-limit value (*n* = 0 means "no limit").
 If the connection starts to recover after ntp timeouts, a corrupt video packet from before the timeout may trigger a "connection reset by peer" error, which also causes UxPlay to reset the connection.
 When the connection is reset, the "frozen" mirror screen of the previous connection is left in place, and